-Oxtellar XR is a prescription medication approved by the Food and Drug Administration (FDA) in 2000 for the treatment of partial seizures in people age two years and old.
-Oxtellar XR may be prescribed as a stand-alone drug (monotherapy) or as an adjunctive medication along with other antiepileptic drugs.
-Oxtellar XR is also known by its drug name, Oxcarbazepine, and sold under the brand name Trileptal.
+Oxtellar XR is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures in people six years of age and older.
+Oxtellar XR may be prescribed as monotherapy (a stand-alone drug) or as an adjunctive medication with other antiepileptic drugs.
+Oxtellar XR is also referred to by its drug name, oxcarbazepine.
+Oxcarbazepine is also sold under the brand name Trileptal.

-Oxtellar XR is an anticonvulsant, or drug that prevents seizures.
-Oxtellar XR is derived from Carbamazepine and is metabolized into Eslicarbazepine in the body.
-It is believed that Oxtellar XR works in cases of epilepsy by inhibiting nerve signals.
+Oxtellar XR is an anticonvulsant, or in other words, a drug used to prevents seizures.
+Oxtellar XR is derived from carbamazepine and is metabolized into eslicarbazepine in the body.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Oxtellar XR is taken orally as a tablet once a day on an empty stomach.
-Extended-release tablets should always be swallowed whole without crushing or chewing.
-Try to take Oxtellar XR at the same time each day.
+Prescribing information states that Oxtellar XR is taken orally as an extended-release tablet once daily.
 Your doctor will likely start you on a low dose of Oxtellar XR and gradually increase the dosage.

 Avoid driving or operating machinery until you are certain you understand how Oxtellar XR affects you.